ppy/osu-wiki/wiki/Glossary/en.md

 ### SV

-SV, meaning slider velocity, is the speed in which the slider moves at in relation to the BPM.
+SV, meaning _slider velocity_, is the speed in which the slider moves at in relation to the BPM.
-This term may some times be used during the modding process.
+This term may sometimes be used during the modding process.

+The slider velocity defines the movement speed of the slider ball.
+The lower the slider velocity, the slower the slider ball.

 ## T

 ### TAG

-A TAG difficulty is a type of beatmap version that is designed for more than one person to play at the same time in multiplayer mode.
+A TAG difficulty is a type of beatmap that is designed for more than one person to play at the same time in multiplayer mode, using the Tag Co-Op/Tag Team Co-Op Team Mode.

 Each player is responsible for one comboset, where each hitobject in that comboset is mapped to be extremely farther apart, making it nearly impossible to play by a single player.
 Therefore it becomes a challenge for elite players in terms of precision of jumping.

 TAG difficulties are usually named TAG in a beatmap set.
-TAG2 maps are meant for 2 players while TAG4 maps (the hardest) are meant for 4 players.
+TAG2 maps are meant for 2 players, while TAG4 maps (the hardest) are meant for 4 players.

-Note that tag difficulties are unrankable because they are far too hard to be ranked and are not designed for the single player.
+Note that TAG difficulties are unrankable because they are intentionally not designed for a single player.
-However, this hasn't stop pros from trying.
+However, this hasn't stop users from trying.

 ### Tablet